Batman v Superman: Dawn of Justice: Plot

-Luthor lures Superman out of exile by kidnapping Martha Kent, Clark's adoptive mother, and Lois, who he pushes off the LexCorp building.
-Superman saves Lois and confronts Luthor, who reveals that the distrust between Batman and Superman was manipulated.
-Luthor demands that he kill Batman in exchange for Martha's life.
-Superman tries to explain this to Batman, who instead attacks and eventually subdues him using a kryptonite gas.
-As Batman prepares to deal the final blow using the spear, Superman pleads with him to "save Martha" – the same name as Batman's mother.
-Batman hesitates in confusion, as Lois arrives and explains what Superman meant.
-Coming to his senses, Batman locates and rescues Martha.
+Luthor lures Superman out by kidnapping Martha Kent, Clark's adoptive mother, and Lois.
+Superman saves Lois and confronts Luthor, who reveals he orchestrated Batman's paranoia.
+He demands that Superman kill Batman in exchange for Martha's life.
+Superman arrives in Gotham and tries reasoning with Batman, who attacks him using kryptonite-laced gas.
+They battle, but Batman proves victorious.
+As Batman prepares to kill him with the spear, Superman pleads with him to "save Martha" – the same name as Batman's mother.
+Batman hesitates as Lois arrives and explains Superman's pleading.
+Realizing he has been manipulated, and recognizing Superman's humanity, Batman rescues Martha.

-Luthor executes his backup plan: unleashing a monster genetically engineered using DNA from both Zod's body and his own.
+Luthor, desperate to kill Superman, executes his backup plan: unleashing a monster genetically engineered using DNA from both Zod's body and his own.
 (Note: While never identified on-screen or in the credits, beyond Luthor telling Superman the creature is "your doomsday", actor Robin Atkin Downes has identified the character as Doomsday.)
-Diana joins Batman and Superman in their fight against the creature.
-Batman realizes its vulnerability to kryptonite and Superman fatally impales the creature with the kryptonite spear.
-Superman, already weakened by kryptonite exposure, is fatally wounded by the creature before it dies.
+A sword-wielding Diana joins Batman and Superman in their fight against the creature.
+Batman realizes its vulnerability to kryptonite.
+A weakened Superman fatally impales the creature with the kryptonite spear, but it deals him a deadly blow in return.
+Superman passes away in Lois's arms.

-Following Luthor's arrest, Batman confronts him in prison, warning him that he will always be watching.
-Luthor gloats that Superman's death has made the world vulnerable to powerful alien threats.
-A memorial is held for Superman in Metropolis, while Bruce and Diana attend a funeral for Clark, who was also declared dead.
-Martha gives Lois an envelope containing an engagement ring from Clark.
+Following Luthor's arrest, Batman confronts him in prison, where Luthor gloats that Superman's death has made the world vulnerable to an alien threat.
+A memorial is held for Superman in Metropolis, while Bruce and Diana attend a funeral for Clark, also declared dead.
 Bruce tells Diana that he regrets failing Superman and asks for her help in forming a team of metahumans to protect Earth in Superman's absence.
 As they leave, the dirt atop Clark's coffin levitates.